x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/public-folders-calendar.md

 By default, everyone in the organization can access the public folder and create items in it.
 If you want to delegate additional access rights, add other users, and provide a required set of permissions, then follow the instructions in [public folder permissions](https://support.microsoft.com/help/2573274/public-folder-permissions-for-exchange-server).

-## Access a public folder calendar in the Outlook web app
+## Access a public folder calendar in the Outlook Web App

-1. Login to the Outlook web app (OWA).
+1. Login to the Outlook Web App.

 2. Right-click **Folders** and select **Add public folder to Favorites**.